A-Yaghoubian/AliYqb-PyLearn-SajjadAemmi/Assignment17_2/mathematics_unit_converter/README.md

 This is a useful tool.

-This programmed with PySide6 (Python, QT)
+This is programmed with PySide6 (Python, QT)

 programmer: Ali Yaghoubian